lucyYB/SweFN-SRL/README.md

  tasks automatically in a series.

 Model 1:

-c a pre-trained English SRL (T5 based, https://github.com/chanind/frame-semantic-transformer.git).
+This Swedish SRL is based on a pre-trained English SRL (T5 based, https://github.com/chanind/frame-semantic-transformer.git).
 There are two versions: "small", and "base", which are corresponding to the two versions of the English SRL model.

 Model 2:

 This Swedish SRL is based on the multilingual T5 (mT5), only small version is fine-tuned.